DogeTheBeast/College_notes/Activity.md

 # Activity

 To take the ln of *K* and *Q*, *K* and *Q* must be dimensionless.
-That is not always the case with them because they are raised to the power of their stociometric coefficients and therefore
+That is not always the case with them because they are raised to the power of their stociometric coefficients and the dimensions don't necessarily cancel out.
+Therefore, we measure *K* and *Q* in terms of **Activity**.

 ---
 Read also -